openworm/bt-gsoc-2019/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-This repository is split into 2 parts - Uploading( involves creating .torrents from files/folders and seeding them) && Downloading( involves dragging n dropping .torrent files into a BitTorrent Client GUI!).
+This repository is split into 2 parts:
+###Uploading: This involves creating .torrents from files/folders and seeding them to peers

+###Downloading: This involves adding .torrent files into a BitTorrent Client GUI!

 ### Prerequisites